ohmyzsh/ohmyzsh/README.md

 Once you open up a new terminal window, it should load zsh with Oh My Zsh's configuration.

+#### Bring Oh My Zsh wherever you go through the SSH

+Some users may want to use Oh My Zsh during the SSH connections.
+There is [xxh project](https://github.com/xxh/xxh) that allows bring Zsh with Oh My Zsh framework to the remote host without any installations, root access or affection on the host.

 ### Installation Problems

 If you have any hiccups installing, here are a few common fixes.